Kaddy1/Project_Portfolio_2/README.md

 - [Recommendations](#recommendations)

 ### Project Overview
 This project aims to analyze and  provide insight into Bank Customer churn.
 It explores the factors that might affect a customer exiting the bank.
-A bank must understand the underlying factors as the why customers leave the bank because it is more expensive to attract new customers than to retain existing customers.
+A bank must understand the underlying factors as to why customers leave the bank as it is more expensive to attract new customers than to retain existing customers.

 ### Data Sources
 The primary dataset used in this analysis is bank customer churn data from [Kaggle](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn).
 It contains information about each customer of a bank such as Age, gender, credit card usage, card type, balance, etc.